GalPalas/react-hangman/README.md

-# React Hangman with TypeScript
+# React Hangman with TypeScript using react-bootstrap